 In late 1940 and 1950 the Scandinavian style, known for its simplicity, minimalism and functionality, started to surface and had a major impact on design throughout Europe for many years to come.
 The Egg chair by Arne Jacobson is one of those famous design classics from that era.
 The idea of creating beautiful and functional everyday items for everyone was a social movement made possible by low-cost materials and mass production.
 IKEA, today’s largest furniture retailer, was found by then 17-year old Ingvar Kamprad in Sweden in 1943.
 With the opening of IKEA design became more mainstream and more accessible to the masses than ever before.

 During the late 1950’s and 1960’s interiors became more bold and colourful and plastic was the preferred material for modern style furniture.
 The Danish designer Verner Panton was one of the most influential designers of the 20th century and he created the world’s first moulded plastic chair, which was named after him – the Panton chair.
 Around the same time, the American power couple Charles and Ray Eames designed iconic pieces, such as the Eames Lounge chair and the Eames plastic chairs, which look as modern and stylish today as they did 70 years ago as you can see in this minimalistic apartment I designed in Basel!

 It was not just interior design and furniture design that changed drastically during the middle of the last century, but also the world of the arts, music and fashion were revolutionised.
 Pin up art, Pop art, mini skirts and rock’n’roll all define that era just as much.

 Do you need help adding a touch of nostalgia to your home?
-Then book your free Discovery Call and let’s have a chat.
+Then book a complimentary Discovery Call and let’s have a chat.